 - The New Zealand Superannuation and Retirement Act 2001 sets out the legal requirements for capital contributions and withdrawals by the Government.
 The funding formula is set out in the Act (Sections 42 to 44). - The legislation provides for an annual savings commitment to meet future Superannuation costs.
-This currently equates to approximately \$2b per annum. - Sections 42 and 43 of the Act set out the process by which the Treasury calculates the amount of the annual capital contribution to the Fund. - The Treasury is responsible for maintaining the funding model, and the Government's legislated capital contributions, withdrawals, and any related disclosures. - The Treasury's funding model is based on the Government's fiscal forecasts and is updated every six months.
+This currently equates to approximately \$2b per annum. - Sections 42 and 43 of the Act set out the process by which the Treasury calculates the amount of the annual capital contribution to the Fund. - The Treasury is responsible for maintaining the funding model, calculating the Government's legislated capital contributions, and managing withdrawals and any related disclosures. - The Treasury's funding model is based on the Government's fiscal forecasts and is updated every six months.
 The model is set out on its web site www.treasury.govt.nz, under the section on Government assets.
 The Treasury publishes its contribution models twice yearly. - Section 44 of the Act provides that the Government may pay lesser amounts into the Fund in any financial year than the annual capital contribution calculated under the Act.
 If it intends to pay a lesser amount than the required annual contribution, the Minister of Finance is required to disclose the amount required under the legislated formula; the amount actually being paid; a statement for the reasons there is a difference; a statement on the Government's intentions on future contributions; and a statement of the approach the Government intends to take to ensure that the Fund will be sufficient to meet payments of NZ superannuation entitlements expected to be made over the next 40 years.

-- The Government, using section 44 of the Act, suspended capital contributions from 2009 until December 2017. - \$2.345 billion was contributed to the Fund in the 12 months to 31 March 2022.
+- The Government, using section 44 of the Act, suspended capital contributions from 2009 until December 2017. - Crown contributions to the Fund for the year ended 30 June 2023 totalled \$2.56 billion.